fatih/koding-wiki/core/KDView.md

 * draggable: an Object holding draggable options and/or events !!!
 NOT HTML5
   !!!.
 By default it is null.
 * droppable: TBDL.
 By default it is null.
 * size: an Object holding width and height properties.
 By default it is null.
+It sets the style.width and style.height of a dom element.
+In our case it's the view itself.
 * position: an Object holding top/right/bottom/left properties (would force view to be positioned absolutely).
 By default it is null.
 * attributes: an Object holding attribute key/value pairs e.g.
   {href:'#',title:'my picture'}.
 By default it is null.
+Set the dom elements `attr` value.
 * prefix: a String.
 By default it is empty.
 * suffix: a String.
 By default it is empty.

-notes: